oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 ### Summary

-The shared raw disk feature enables to share disks through multiple VMs in the Data Center.
+The shared raw disk feature enables to share disks between multiple VMs in the Data Center.

 ### Owner